antonin309/govinda/README.md

 I was running YouTube Shorts channels and editing every video manually was taking forever.
 I built a local dashboard where I set up my music, hooks, and video clips and it generates various combinations automatically.

-It can break down long videos into individual content pieces and testing numerous variations with different music and hooks — useful for A/B testing in ads.
+It can break down long videos into individual content pieces and testing numerous variations with different music and hooks.
+Useful for A/B testing in ads.

 **Learned:** Next.js, TypeScript, FFmpeg pipeline, had to write a custom Swift script for text rendering